 What Is Freight Optimization?

-Freight optimization is the process of examining your freight shipping to ensure that it is being conducted in the most efficient and cost effective manner.
+Freight optimization is the process of examining your freight shipping to ensure that it is being conducted in the most efficient and cost-effective manner.
 For example, you may take a close look at your charges and realize that your carrier needs more advance notice for your shipments.
-This could save you money because your carrier can then plan ahead and reduce their costs, then passing those savings on to you.
-Your carrier could include planning for backhauls, where the truck can pick up a new load as they deliver your freight or plan for something as simple as reducing idle times while waiting to pick up, load, or deliver freight.
+This could save you money because your carrier can then plan ahead and reduce their costs, then pass those savings on to you.
+Your carrier could include planning for backhauls, where the truck can pick up a new load as they deliver your freight, or plan for something as simple as reducing idle times while waiting to pick up, load, or deliver freight.